Overshadowed by U.S. corruption probe, UAW, GM near contract deadline

 But the federal complaint this week against Vance Pearson, Jones’ former second in command and successor as head of Region 5, listed lavish parties and spending by union leaders in that region, including “UAW Official A.”

-Sources have confirmed that Jones is Official A. According to the complaint, agents seized $30,000 in cash from Official A’s residence.
+Sources have confirmed that Jones is Official A, and according to the complaint, agents seized $30,000 in cash from Official A’s residence.